 Open Enrollment is the only time of the year you can buy an individual health insurance policy in the U.S. without having a life event.
 During this time, you can buy any individual or family health insurance plan available in your state for the upcoming year.
 These plans usually take effect January 1st.

 ☐ Confirm your state’s Open Enrollment dates and deadline

-Open Enrollment starts November 1st, and runs through December 15th in most states.
-Some states extend the deadline past December 15th for their residents.
+Open Enrollment starts November 1st and runs through January 15th in most states.
+To secure coverage effective January 1st, you must enroll in a plan by December 15th.
+If you enroll after December 15th, your coverage will take effect on February 1st.
 Here’s a state guide we put together for Utah.
 (If you’d like us to add a similar guide for your state, please contact us.)

 ☐ Decide whether to use a health insurance agent